Coins of the Cypriot pound: Coins under the Republic (1963-1982)

 In 1960, when Cyprus became independent under the terms of the 1959 Independence Agreement, the Queen Elizabeth II coinage was allowed to stay in circulation.

 In 1963, the Republic of Cyprus began to issue its first coins.
 These were struck at the Royal Mint in London.
 The coins in the 1963 issue consisted of the following: 1 mil, 5 mils, 25 mils, 50 mils, and 100 mils.

 From 1970, the issue of 500 mil coins began to be issued.
 The 1970 500 mil coin was issued to commemorate the F.A.O. and the 25th Anniversary of the United Nations.
 Other 500 mil coins were issued.

 In 1976, a 1-pound coin was issued to commemorate refugees of the 1974 Turkish invasion.

 In 1977, a gold 50 pounds was struck as a commemorative at the Royal Mint, Llantrisant.
 This coin commemorates Archbishop Makarios III, who remained in office as President of Cyprus until his death.

 In 1981 and 1982, 5 mil coins were struck with the name 'Cyprus' trilingually inscribed—'Kypros' in Greek, 'Cyprus' in English and 'Kıbrıs' in Turkish.

 Archbishop Makarios III Medal-Coins

 There were two issues of these pieces.
 The first issue was struck in 1966 and the second issue was struck in 1974.
 The obverse of these medal-coins depict the portrait of President-Archbishop Makarios III.

 The reverses of these pieces depict the Palaeologus Byzantine double-headed eagle.
 These coins are listed in the 2005 edition of the Krause Unusual World Coins catalogue.

 Decimal cents

-The subdivision was changed to 100 cents (σεντ, sent) to the pound in 1983, October 3.
+The subdivision was changed to 100 cents (σεντ, sent) to the pound on 3 October 1983.
 Coins were introduced for ½, 1, 2, 5, 10 and 20 cents, with the ½ cent the same size and composition as the earlier 5 mil coins.
 The other coins were struck in nickel-brass.
 The ½ cent was only struck in 1983.
 In 1991, cupronickel, seven-sided (reuleaux heptagon) 50 cent coins were introduced.